redsanket/spark/external/storm/guide/overview/index.rst

 Overview
 ========

 ..
-Status: Still need to edit starting from "Who is Using..." and on (08/27/14).
+Status: First draft.
+May need to add more sections and copy edit.

 What is Storm?
 ==============